 I am a client-centered therapist with a genuine care for and curiosity about each person’s life story and place in the world.
 I understand that each of us has many sides to who we are, and I welcome every part of who my clients are to our therapy sessions.
 While we work together towards whatever the goals are for therapy, I listen deeply to what my clients want and need to say, whether they say it with words, art, music, play, or other means of self-expression.
-I also help my clients to hear and see themselves, as part of what I believe both personally and professionally is that every person has it within themselves to come up with their own unique strategy for living beautifully, heartfully, and soulfully, even when faced with life’s many challenges and heartbreaks.
+I also help my clients to hear and see themselves, as I believe that every person has it within themselves to manifest their own unique strategy for living beautifully, heartfully, and soulfully, even when faced with life’s many challenges and heartbreaks.
 As a therapist, I help to facilitate that process, using my experience, knowledge, and expertise.

 I earned a Bachelor of Social Work from Cleveland State University (1995) and a Masters in Social Work from the University of Denver (1999).
 I received two years in post-graduate training in Marriage and Family Therapy at the Family Therapy Training Center of Colorado (now known as Denver Family Institute).
 I have additional training in Grief & Loss (Center for Loss and Life Transition) and Experiential Play Therapy (Family Psychological Services).
 I have studied Systemic Family Constellations, holistic health practices, and mindfulness/meditation for several years.
 In 2010, I completed a year-long program with the Animas Valley Institute—Cultivating Soul-Infused Artistry and Leadership in a Time of Global Change.
-For the past 2 years, I have been studying Somatic Experiencing, and am working towards obtaining certification.
+I have been studying Somatic Experiencing since 2014 and am currently an Advanced Student working towards certification.